nbicocchi/learn-java-core/assets/slides/E5 - Java Generic Data Structures.md

 Storage<Computers> storage3 = new Storage<>(); //a compile-time error
 ```

-The first two lines will compile without problems.
-The third one, however, will return an error: `Type parameter 'Computers' is not within its bound; should extend Books.` Since this is a compile-time error, we catch this problem before it can appear in a real application.
+The third line returns an error: `Type parameter 'Computers' is not within its bound; should extend Books.` Since this is a compile-time error, we catch this problem before it can appear in a real application.
 For this reason, type bounds are safe to use.

 Note that `extends` can mean not only an extension of a certain class but also an implementation of an interface.
 Generally speaking, this word is used as a replacement for an extension of normal classes, not generic classes.
 Trying to extend a generic class (for example, `Storage<Brochures> extends Storage<Books>`) will lead to an error.